Bayesian and Frequentist Inference for Synthetic Controls: The Frequentist Synthetic Control

 where $\Delta^J$ denotes the $J-$dimensional simplex and the researcher can choose the predictor weighting matrix $V = \text{diag} (v_1, \dots, v_k)$ using his domain knowledge or using a data-driven procedure to optimize pre-treatment fit.

 Given our synthetic control $\hat{\mathbf{w}}$ we can estimate our treatment effect on the treated for $t>T_0$ by:

 In the following section we motivate synthetic controls when the potential outcomes are given by linear factor models.
-We derive conditions under which the target parameter will be in the simplex and show how a MLE can estimate the treated factor structure are J and $T_0$ grow.
+We derive conditions under which the target parameter will be in the simplex for the case in which the design matrix includes only the pre-treatment periods and show how a MLE can estimate the treated factor structure as J and $T_0$ grow.

 10pt